 Access to temples may be denied if visitors aren’t appropriately dressed.
-Basically it means that you must have your shoulders, and knees covered.
-However, in our experience we noticed that this rule was more strictly applied to women than men.
-Either way, be on the safer side – dress appropriately.
+Basically, it means that you must have your shoulders, and knees covered.
+However, in our experience, we noticed that this rule was more strictly applied to women than men.
+Either way, be on the safer side and dress appropriately.

 Map of Angkor

 The ancient city of Angkor is about 30 mins to the north of Siem Reap and there are many ways get to Angkor.
 The simplest is to hire a tuk-tuk for the day, or on a ride basis.

 For the more health-conscious, cycles are available for hire.
 Although we did notice numerous tourists on cycles, I personally wouldn’t advise it because of the heat.
 It’s hot and humid in Siem Reap all year round.

 There are also several taxi drivers that one can find in the city who will be more than happy to be your guide.
 In fact, I’m more than happy to refer our friend Chanty, who took us around in his car.